OpenEvalProject/evals/manuscripts/elife-69549/v2/manuscript.md

 ## Abstract

 Conditional expression of genes and observation of phenotype remain central to biological discovery.
 Current methods enable either on/off or imprecisely controlled graded gene expression.
-We developed a 'well-tempered' controller, WTC 846 , for precisely adjustable, graded, growth condition independent expression of genes in Saccharomyces cerevisiae .
+We developed a 'well-tempered' controller, WTC846, for precisely adjustable, graded, growth condition independent expression of genes in Saccharomyces cerevisiae.
 Controlled genes are expressed from a strong semisynthetic promoter repressed by the prokaryotic TetR, which also represses its own synthesis; with basal expression abolished by a second, 'zeroing' repressor.
 The autorepression loop lowers cell-to-cell variation while enabling precise adjustment of protein expression by a chemical inducer.
-WTC 846 allelic strains in which the controller replaced the native promoters recapitulated known null phenotypes ( CDC42, TPI1 ), exhibited novel overexpression phenotypes ( IPL1 ), showed protein dosage-dependent growth rates and morphological phenotypes ( CDC28, TOR2, PMA1 and the hitherto uncharacterized PBR1 ), and enabled cell cycle synchronization ( CDC20 ).
-WTC 846 defines an 'expression clamp' allowing protein dosage to be adjusted by the experimenter across the range of cellular protein abundances, with limited variation around the setpoint.
+WTC846 allelic strains in which the controller replaced the native promoters recapitulated known null phenotypes (CDC42, TPI1), exhibited novel overexpression phenotypes (IPL1), showed protein dosage-dependent growth rates and morphological phenotypes (CDC28, TOR2, PMA1 and the hitherto uncharacterized PBR1), and enabled cell cycle synchronization (CDC20).
+WTC846 defines an 'expression clamp' allowing protein dosage to be adjusted by the experimenter across the range of cellular protein abundances, with limited variation around the setpoint.

 ## Introduction